Diagonal supersymmetry for coinvariant rings: Introduction

 In general, $c_{\lambda\mu}$ may be zero or nonzero.
 For some finite $k$ or $j$ in the expansion of $\Frob(R_n^{(k,j)}; \mathbf{q};\mathbf{u})$ (equation~\eqref{eq:theorem}), not all nonzero $c_{\lambda\mu}$ from the universal series (equation~\eqref{eq:universal-series}) need to appear, since they are multiplied by $s_\lambda(\mathbf{q} / \mathbf{u})$, which equals $0$ when $k$ or $j$ is too small.

 This raises the question of when there are enough nonzero coefficients $c_{\lambda\mu}$ determined by the multigraded Frobenius series of $R_n^{(k,j)}$ to determine the multigraded Frobenius series of $R_n^{(k',j')}$.
-Proposition~\ref{prop:universal-series} means that the multigraded Frobenius series of $R_n^{(k,j)}$ determines the multigraded Frobenius series of $R_n^{(k',j')}$ whenever $k' \leq k$ and $j' \leq j$.
-In Proposition~\ref{prop:coefficients-KR}, we show that neither of the graded Frobenius series of $R_n^{(1,0)}$ and $R_n^{(0,1)}$ determines enough nonzero $c_{\lambda\mu}$ to determine the other; similarly none of the bigraded Frobenius series of $R_n^{(2,0)}$, $R_n^{(1,1)}$, and $R_n^{(0,2)}$ determine enough nonzero $c_{\lambda\mu}$ to determine another.
+By Proposition~\ref{prop:universal-series}, the multigraded Frobenius series of $R_n^{(k,j)}$ determines the multigraded Frobenius series of $R_n^{(k',j')}$ whenever $k' \leq k$ and $j' \leq j$.
+In Proposition~\ref{prop:negative}, we show that for sufficiently large $n$, neither of the graded Frobenius series of $R_n^{(1,0)}$ and $R_n^{(0,1)}$ determines enough nonzero $c_{\lambda\mu}$ to determine the other; similarly none of the bigraded Frobenius series of $R_n^{(2,0)}$, $R_n^{(1,1)}$, and $R_n^{(0,2)}$ determine enough nonzero $c_{\lambda\mu}$ to determine another.

 The outline of the paper is as follows.
 After reviewing the background in Section~\ref{sec:background}, we prove Theorems \ref{thm:new-main-first-part} and \ref{thm:G-main-theorem} in Section~\ref{sec:bergeron-conjecture}.
-In Section~\ref{sec:discussion}, we study the universal series for the symmetric group, where we prove Propositions~\ref{prop:universal-series} and~\ref{prop:coefficients-KR}.
-In Section~\ref{sec:hilbert}, we conclude by discussing further combinatorial consequences of cancellation on the Hilbert series or Frobenius series of certain $R_n^{(k,j)}$ and the relationship with some other open problems in algebraic combinatorics.
+In Section~\ref{sec:discussion}, we study the universal series for the symmetric group, where we prove Propositions~\ref{prop:universal-series} and~\ref{prop:negative}.
+In Section~\ref{sec:hilbert}, we conclude by discussing further combinatorial consequences of cancellation on the Hilbert and Frobenius series of certain $R_n^{(k,j)}$.